 3'-6 w by 7'-0 each - six total plus door & transom

-As Holy Cross Retreat Center celebrates its 60th Anniversary (HCRC history) , its recently completed Chapel has (finally) received its stained glass!
-The focus of worship is the wooden Altar Cross.
+Holy Cross Retreat Center received stained glass for its new Chapel just in time for its 60th Anniversary celebrations (HCRC history).
+The focus of worship in the Chapel is the wooden Altar Cross.
 Reservation and Blessed Mother Chapels flank the Altar and contain the 12 windows, door and transom where the stained glass resides.

-CIRCLES: The new worship space recalls the arched portico and atrium found in the retreat center’s first building with numerous round-topped windows and doorways.
+CIRCLES: The new worship space recalls portico and atrium arches found in the retreat center’s first building (1957) with numerous round-topped windows and doorways.
 Circles are traditional symbols of perfection.
-The arched-tops of the chapel windows merge into the stained glass where each window includes partial circles and imperfect arcs that remind us of our inability to fully comprehend God’s perfection as symbolized by a full and perfect circle.
+The arched-tops of the chapel windows merge into the windows where the stained glass includes circular arcs.
+The imperfect circles remind us of our inability to fully comprehend God’s perfection as symbolized by a complete circle.

 LIGHT IN THE DARKNESS: On a larger scale, the spiritual “light” that radiates from the 14′ Altar Cross reappears as ripples and linework spreading across the stained glass of both side chapels.
 Similarly, normally horizontal “saddle bars” that connect individual stained glass panels within each window can be seen to radiate diagonally from the Altar Cross.
 These elements symbolize the illumination and spiritual growth that emanate from the Word of God, the Presence of the Holy Spirit and the Love of Christ and also trace our prayers and supplications flowing upward to God.